Jane M. Hawkins: Education and career

-Hawkins earned a B.A. in mathematics from the College of the Holy Cross, a Jesuit college in Worcester, Massachusetts, and received a Marshall Scholarship for graduate studies in the U.K. She then moved to England for graduate studies, receiving her Ph.D. from University of Warwick in 1981 under the supervision of Klaus Schmidt.
+Hawkins earned a B.S. in mathematics from the College of the Holy Cross, a Jesuit college in Worcester, Massachusetts, and received a Marshall Scholarship for graduate studies in the U.K. She then moved to England for graduate studies, receiving her Ph.D. from University of Warwick in 1981 under the supervision of Klaus Schmidt.
 Her dissertation, Type III Diffeomorphisms of Manifolds, concerned dynamical systems and ergodic theory.

 She taught at the State University of New York, Stony Brook from 1980 to 1987, before moving to the University of North Carolina at Chapel Hill.

 Her book Ergodic Dynamics was published by Springer in 2021.
+The Mathematics of Cellular Automata is published by AMS in 2024.

 Service

 In 2004, Hawkins presented testimony to a subcommittee of the House Committee on Appropriations in support of grants to mathematical research, and again in 2012.
 She served as Treasurer of the American Mathematical Society, chair of the AMS Investment Committee, and Board of Trustees Member from 2011 until February 1, 2021.
+She is also a former AMS Council member at large.
 Hawkins has done a lot of outreach for women in mathematics, most notably participating in the George Washington University's Summer Program for Women in Math (SPWM) as a faculty member, guest lecturer, and panel moderator between 1999 and its final year in 2013.